 Being natural, they carry the inherent and potentially expensive risk of internal defects, such as weakness between sedimentation layers, cracks, and contamination such as hard particles of sand concealed inside.
 Even if you find one that seems perfect in every way, the bones never stop rolling because you never know what lurks inside.

-I erred with my first purchase of a natural stone.
-It was recommended by the hardware store owner in Sendai where I bought it many years ago, and I fear he intentionally foisted a low-quality stone on me that a person more experienced with natural sharpening stones would have rejected.
-This stone “drags” steel, a phenomenon where the stone deposits hard clumps on the blade that gouge the stone’s surface and leaves rough spots on the blade.
+Your foolish servant erred with his first purchase of a natural stone, one recommended by a hardware store owner in Sendai many years ago.
+I fear he intentionally foisted a low-quality stone on me that a person more experienced with natural sharpening stones would have rejected.
+This stone “drags” steel, a phenomenon where the stone deposits hard clumps on the blade that then gouge the stone’s surface and leaves rough spots on the blade.
 It’s impossible, BTW, to judge a stone’s propensity for this pixieish behavior by eyeball alone.

 - I examine the stone for cracks and signs of irregularities and impending separation at its sides (not all defects are fatal);